On the Gan-Gross-Prasad conjecture and its refinement for $\left(\mathrm{U}\left(2n\right),\mathrm{U}\left(1\right)\right)$: Introduction

 \subsection{Organization of the paper}

 This paper is organized as follows.
-In Section~2, we introduce the set up.
-In Section~3, we compute the pull-back of Whittaker periods concerning the theta lift for $\left(G,\mathbb{G}^-\right)$.
-In Section~4, we prove the Gan-Gross-Prasad conjecture, Theorem~\ref{period to L-value thm} and Theorem~\ref{opp GGP}, based on the pull-back computation in Section~3.
-In Section~5, refining the argument in Section~4, we prove the refined Gan-Gross-Prasad conjecture in the case of $(\mathrm{U}(2n), \mathrm{U}(1))$.
-In Section~6, by an argument similar to the ones in Section~3 and 4, we shall prove the refined Gan-Gross-Prasad conjecture in the case of $(\mathrm{GL}_{2n}, \mathrm{GL}_1)$.
-In appendix~A, by adapting the arguments for the proof of Theorem~\ref{refined ggp thm}, we settle the refined Gan-Gross-Prasad conjecture in the similitude unitary group case under certain assumptions.
-The result here is indispensable in our forthcoming paper~\cite{FM3} on the Gross-Prasad conjecture and its refinement for $\left(\mathrm{SO}\left(5\right),\mathrm{SO}\left(2\right)\right)$ and the generalized B\"ocherer conjecture.
+In Section~\ref{s:Set up}, we introduce the set up.
+In Section~\ref{Pull-back computation 1}, we compute the pull-back of Whittaker periods concerning the theta lift for the dual pair $\left(G,\mathbb{G}^-\right)$.
+In Section~\ref{s:proof thm}, we prove the Gan--Gross--Prasad conjecture, Theorem~\ref{period to L-value thm} and Theorem~\ref{opp GGP}, based on the pull-back computation in Section~\ref{Pull-back computation 1}.
+In Section~\ref{s:proof ref}, by fine-tuning the argument in Section~\ref{s:proof thm}, we prove the refined Gan--Gross--Prasad conjecture in the case of $(\mathrm{U}(2n), \mathrm{U}(1))$.
+In Section~\ref{s:RGGP GL}, by an argument similar to those in Section~\ref{Pull-back computation 1} and \ref{s:proof thm}, we shall prove the refined Gan--Gross--Prasad conjecture in the case of $(\mathrm{GL}_{2n}, \mathrm{GL}_1)$.
+In Appendix~\ref{s:Similitude unitary groups case}, by adapting the arguments for the proof of Theorem~\ref{refined ggp thm}, we settle the refined Gan--Gross--Prasad conjecture in the similitude unitary group case under certain assumptions, which is indispensable in our forthcoming paper~\cite{FM3} on the Gross--Prasad conjecture with its refinement for $\left(\mathrm{SO}\left(5\right),\mathrm{SO}\left(2\right)\right)$ and the generalized B\"ocherer conjecture.